Virginia Beach Oceanfront

-Virginia Beach Oceanfront refers to the three mile (4.8 km) long (27 feet wide) boardwalk area in South East Virginia Beach on the Atlantic Coast.
-It is located North of the Rudee Inlet Bridge and includes the boardwalk itself, Atlantic Avenue, and Pacific Avenue.
+Virginia Beach Oceanfront refers to the three mile (4.8 km) long (27 feet wide) boardwalk and North End residential areas in eastern Virginia Beach on the Atlantic Coast.
+It is located North of the Rudee Inlet Bridge and directly southeast of First Landing State Park, which includes pathways of the boardwalk itself, Atlantic Avenue, and Pacific Avenue.
 Virginia Beach is a resort city, and the Oceanfront is a primary tourist attraction.
 The boardwalk, substantially updated in 1988, is a concrete path linking forty hotels and other attractions via pedestrian walkway and separated bike path -- which in turn connects to nearby trails and surface streets.

 History

 With the construction of a rail system in 1883 tourism in Virginia Beach began to grow.
 Soon after the Virginia Beach Hotel opened, offering the first overnight accommodations.
 More tourists began to spend their summers in Virginia Beach along the shore, and construction began on the boardwalk in 1888.
 First constructed of wooden planks, the walk extended five blocks.
-During the gilded age the boardwalk was ran next to Peacock Ballroom, where artists including Duke Ellington, Cab Calloway, and Tommy Dorsey performed.
+During the Gilded Age the boardwalk was run next to Peacock Ballroom, where artists including Duke Ellington, Cab Calloway, and Tommy Dorsey performed.
 By the early 1900s, Virginia Beach had become a well-known vacation destination.
 In 1927, The Cavalier opened, as Virginia Beach’s first grand hotel.
 The Cavalier eventually hosted to 7 US Presidents: Calvin Coolidge, Herbert Hoover, Harry Truman, Dwight Eisenhower, John F. Kennedy, Lyndon Johnson and Richard Nixon.
 The hotel attracted celebrities including, F. Scott Fitzgerald, Bette Davis, Jean Harlow, Judy Garland, Will Rogers and Fatty Arbuckle.
 During the 1930s through the 1950s the Cavalier hosted widely popular big bands including Frank Sinatra, Bing Crosby, Benny Goodman, Tommy Dorsey, Glenn Miller, Xavier Cugat, Cab Calloway and Lawrence Welk.